-The portfolio will include reflections upon academic content and supervises practice experiences in light of the program objectives.
+The portfolio will include reflections upon academic content and supervised practice experiences in light of the program objectives.
 Students will personalize the portfolio and provide evidence of learning by reflecting upon and attaching such artifacts as photos, video clips and journal reflections.
-This course will build upon prior sections of the portfolio, specifically focusing upon the ways the student has learned principles related to effective communication and research-based best practices.
+This course will build upon prior sections of the portfolio, specifically focusing upon the ways the student has learned principles related to effective communication and multicultural perspectives.